One bite and you’ll be dreaming about these decadent Baileys Irish Cream brownies for days.

 For the Brownies:

-- Fudge Brownie Mix – Why make batter from scratch when you can so easily just open a box of brownie mix?
+- Fudge Brownie Mix – Why make the batter from scratch when you can so easily just open a box of brownie mix?
 Any kind of brownie mix or brand works, and it’ll save you so much time.

 - Baileys Irish Cream – Instead of the usual water or milk, you’ll use Baileys to saturate the dry ingredients.